Nonperturbative Renormalization in Lattice QCD with three Flavors of Clover Fermions: Using Periodic and Open Boundary Conditions: Looking for a window

 Alternatively one can calculate expressions for the lattice artifacts in lattice perturbation theory and subtract these from the data as explained in Sec.~\ref{sec.subtraction}.
 While this procedure reduces the scale dependence of the $Z^{\mathrm {RGI}}$ data already substantially, some lattice artifacts will in general remain, which can still be fitted.

 Lattice artifacts can be studied in a much clearer way for quantities that have a decent continuum limit.
-This is not the case for the $Z$ factors themselves, but for ratios $Z(\mu) Z^{-1} (\mu_0)$ of renormalization factors (matrices) at different renormalization scales.
+This is not the case for the $Z$ factors themselves, but for ratios $Z(\mu) Z^{-1} (\mu_0)$ of renormalization factors (matrices) at different renormalization scales~\cite{Arthur:2010ht}.
 Therefore these ratios offer a possibility to investigate the impact of discretization effects in our calculations.
 After performing a continuum limit we can see how well the scale dependence is described by continuum perturbation theory.
+Such investigations have already been performed for various operators in a number of different settings, see, e.g., Refs.~\cite{Durr:2010aw,Aoki:2010pe,Arthur:2012opa}.
 In this way we should be able, at least for these quantities, to disentangle lattice artifacts and truncation errors, which otherwise are hard to separate unambiguously.

 We show $Z(\mu) Z^{-1} (\mu_0)$ for the tensor density in Fig.~\ref{fig.tensumrun} comparing results obtained with conversion factors at different orders in perturbation theory.
 The statistical errors of the ratios have been calculated from the errors of numerator and denominator by means of error propagation.
 For the continuum extrapolation we have employed a second-order polynomial in $a^2$.
 The agreement with the perturbative scale dependence shown by the curves improves significantly as we go from one-loop to three-loop conversion factors.
 In general the perturbative series for the conversion factors is less well behaved than the expansions of the anomalous dimensions, which tend to converge quite fast.
 When plotting $Z^{\mathrm {RGI}}$ against $\mu$ we must therefore be prepared to find visible deviations from a plateau also for moderate values of $\mu$, where lattice artifacts should be small.